vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere/Get-DrsVmToVmGroup.md

 ## Description

-The `Get-DrsVmToVmGrou` cmdlet retrieves the vSphere VM to VM Group.
+The `Get-DrsVmToVmGroup` cmdlet retrieves the vSphere VM to VM Group.

 ## Examples